Probing a $Z'$ gauge boson via neutrino trident scattering in the Forward Physics Facility at the LHC and FCC

 In this letter, we will focus on the $L_\mu - L_\tau$ model \cite{He:1990pn,He:1991qd}, which is based on gauging the difference between the $\mu$ - lepton number and the $\tau$ - lepton number, and predicts an additional massive neutral gauge boson, $Z'$, that couples to neutrino and charged leptons of the second and third families.
 The associated Lagrangian is given by

 where $g'$ is the gauge coupling and $P_L$ is the chirality projector.
 Over the last years, the implications of this model have been largely investigated, and several experimental studies have restricted the values of the gauge coupling $g'$ and its mass $m_{Z'}$.
 In particular, the results derived in Refs. \cite{Altmannshofer:2014pba,Ballett:2019xoj} indicated that the study of the trident scattering process is one of the most promising ways to constraint a large region of the parameter space.
 This model implies that the trident process, at the lowest order, can also occur through a $Z'$ exchange, as represented in the right panel of Fig. \ref{fig:diagrams} for an incoming muon or tau neutrino.
-In what follows, we will investigate the impact of a $Z'$ gauge boson, as described by the $L_\mu - L_\tau$ model, on trident scattering events with two muons in the final state, produced in neutrino - tungsten interactions at the FPF during the HL - LHC era.
-As in Ref. \cite{Francener:2024wul}, our results will be derived considering the characteristics expected for the FASER$\nu$2 detector \cite{Anchordoqui:2021ghd,Feng:2022inv}.
+In what follows, we will investigate the impact of a $Z'$ gauge boson, as described by the $L_\mu - L_\tau$ model, on trident scattering events with two muons in the final state, produced in neutrino - tungsten interactions at the FPF during the { HL - LHC and FCC eras}.
+As in Ref. \cite{Francener:2024wul}, our results { for the FPF@LHC} will be derived considering the characteristics expected for the FASER$\nu$2 detector \cite{Anchordoqui:2021ghd,Feng:2022inv}. { For the FPF@FCC, we will consider the three different options of neutrino detector considered in Ref. \cite{MammenAbraham:2024gun}, which taken the geometry and kinematic acceptance of FASER$\nu$2 as a baseline. }